utelecon/utelecon.github.io/src/pages/en/notice/2024/02-utac-auth-improvement.md

 ※ The 2nd screen is one that has ever been appeared, but the background image and layout will be changed on this occasion.

-This change applies to information systems marked with “○” in the UTokyo Account Service Directory.
+This change applies to information systems marked with “○” in the [UTokyo Account Service Directory](https://login.adm.u-tokyo.ac.jp/utokyoaccount/ ) (in Japanese).
 Typical examples are as follows:

 - UTAS
 - UTOL